Skip to main content

 Probation Period

-The Labor Standard Act does not prescribe the maximum duration of a probationary period.
+The Labor Standards Act does not prescribe the maximum duration of a probationary period.
 The term “trial period” lacks a statutory definition within the LSA.
 The duration of the trial period is subject to negotiation between employers and employees.
 While there is no specific regulation on the longest permissible trial period, conventional practices often span three months.
-Throughout this trial period, employment terms, conditions, and benefits need not mirror those of regular employees.
-However, these terms must still align with the requirements stipulated by the LSA.
+Throughout this trial period, the employment relationship remains subject to the mandatory requirements of the LSA and other applicable labor laws.

 13th Month Salary

-While it is not obligatory, the 13th and 14th-month salaries are frequently disbursed prior to the Chinese New Year.
-Similarly, festival bonuses are customary preceding the Dragon Boat Festival and Mid-Autumn Festival.
+While it is not obligatory, 13th-month and even 14th-month salary practices remain common in Taiwan, especially before the Lunar New Year.
+Festival bonuses are also customary before the Dragon Boat Festival and Mid-Autumn Festival.

 Working Hours